aekyr/tp/docs/UserGuide.md

 The data file is stored in the home folder of GuestNote, where you placed the GuestNote jar file.
 - The data file is named `guestnote.json` and is created automatically when you run the application for the first time.
-- The data file is used to store all the guest information in JSON format, which is a standard format for storing data in a structured way.
+- The data file is used to store all the guest information in [JSON (JavaScript Object Notation)](#glossary) format, which is a standard format for storing data in a structured way.

 </box>
 <box theme="warning" icon=":fa-solid-triangle-exclamation:" style="margin-top:-1em; margin-bottom:0px" seamless>

 **Caution:** Advanced users are welcome to update data directly by editing that data file, however, please note:
 - If your changes to the data file makes its format invalid, GuestNote will discard all data and start with an empty data file at the next run.
-Hence, **it is recommended to take a backup of the file before editing it**.<br>
+Hence, **it is recommended to take a [backup](#glossary) of the file before editing it**.<br>
 - Furthermore, certain edits can cause the GuestNote to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, **edit the data file only if you are confident** that you can update it correctly.
 </box>
 </div>